 As a part of the Alternative Spring Break program, students participate in several fundraisers to help cover the cost of their trips.
-Please check out the fundraisers below to find out how you can support the 2017-2018 ASB participants!
+Examples of fundraisers from 2017/2018 are outlined below.
+Dates for 2018/2019 fundraisers are coming soon!

 Cookies for Change

-The Student Experience Office has partnered with CUSA to provide Cookies for Change at Rooster’s Coffee House.
-Faculty, staff, students, and family are invited to visit Rooster’s Coffee House and ask for the ASB Cookie.
-Cookies will sell for 2 for $2.00, plus HST.
-Net proceeds will be donated to all participants.
+The Student Experience Office partnered with CUSA to provide Cookies for Change at Rooster’s Coffee House.
+Faculty, staff, students, and family were invited to visit Rooster’s Coffee House and ask for the ASB Cookie.
+Cookies sold for 2 for $2.00, plus HST.
+Net proceeds were donated to all participants.

-The silent auction occurs in the University Centre atrium and features a wide range of donated items.
+The annual Silent Auction occurs in the University Centre Galleria and features a wide range of donated items.
 Faculty, staff, and students are encouraged to bid on the items over the two-day event.
 If you are interested in donating an item to the Silent Auction, please contact email@example.com.

 ASB Bookstore Raffle

-The Student Experience Office is raffling off a $500 gift certificate for the Carleton University Bookstore.
-Raffle tickets are 1 for $2.00, or 3 for $5.00.
-Raffle tickets can be purchased through ASB participants directly, or by emailing firstname.lastname@example.org .
+The Student Experience Office raffled off a $500 gift certificate for the Carleton University Bookstore.
+Raffle tickets were 1 for $2.00, or 3 for $5.00.
+Raffle tickets were purchased through ASB participants directly, or by emailing firstname.lastname@example.org .

-Carleton faculty and staff have the opportunity to order a delicious hot lunch, prepared by Carleton Dining Services, for only $10.
-ASB participants will deliver the meals directly to offices, and a portion of the proceeds will go to the Alternative Spring Break program.
-This year, meal options include a ¼ chicken meal with side wedges, a crispy chicken sandwich with side wedges, and the Three Sisters bowl (vegan).
-The ASB Delivers order form is available here until January 19th at 4:30 pm.
-For more information, please email Niamh O’Shea.
+Each year, Carleton faculty and staff have the opportunity to order a delicious hot lunch prepared by Carleton Dining Services, for only $10.
+ASB participants deliver the meals directly to offices, and a portion of the proceeds will go to the Alternative Spring Break program.
+In 2017/2018, meal options included a ¼ chicken meal with side wedges, a crispy chicken sandwich with side wedges, and the Three Sisters bowl (vegan).

 Sources of Complimentary Funding